 Can I use beta carriers, integrations and features?

 Yes, you can!
 Anything with the beta tag that appears in your Sendcloud account is open for you to use as part of open beta testing.
 Even if you're not a member of SCOPE, you can begin using them straight away.
 We only ask that you report back to us any issues, bugs or errors that you encounter.

 How can I share feedback during the beta stage?

 You can create a support ticket directly from your Sendcloud account and describe the issue you encounter to us.
 Sometimes we might ask you to provide some kind of visual evidence, so we have a more accurate description of the error you're encountering.

-Even if you're not in the beta community, you can actively begin using open beta features, carriers and integrations as soon as they're available in your Sendcloud account.
+Even if you're not part of SCOPE, you can actively start using open beta features, carriers and integrations as soon as they're available in your Sendcloud account.
 We ask that you report any issues, bugs or errors you encounter when using them.

 How long does beta testing last?